-Jacqui Morrison BTS
+About Jacqui Morrison

 In 1993, I wrote a column for a newspaper, and I became fascinated with the inner workings of newspapers.
 I thought up the main character Sarah, and she had many changes throughout the novel.
 At first, I thought of her as a weak individual but as I was writing, she became resilient.

 Can you share a moment or scene from the book that you found challenging or emotionally resonant to write?
-What was it about that moment that stood out for you?

 I don’t want to give any spoilers.
 The first chapter was fun, but in a few chapters, she was shocked and depressed because of the actions of a man.
 This was about Chapter nine.